vranystepan/kubernetes-basics/hands_on/01_deployment.md

 7. replicaset (managed by the Deployment) keeps pods in the desired count

-8. if you want to see what's running there, you can simply forward container's port to your localhost
+8. if you want to see what's running there, you can simply forward container's port to your localhost.

     ```bash
     kubectl port-forward deploy/app 8080:8080
     ```

+    > Alternatively you can just list all the pods and
+    > use the pod's name as the first parameter.

     and from the different shell: